B. H. Friedman: Writings

-He was an early collector of Pollock’s work, and he also became a friend of Pollock and Lee Krasner.
+He was an early collector of Pollock’s work.
+He also became a friend of Pollock and Lee Krasner.

 He wrote the introduction to the exhibition of Lee Krasner in 1958 at the Martha Jackson Gallery exhibition: "In looking at these paintings (the earth series), listening to them, feeling them, I know that this work - Lee Krasner's most mature and personal, as well as most joyous and positive, to date - was done entirely in the last year and a half, a period of profound sorrow for the artist.
 The paintings are a stunning affirmation of life."

 Jackson Pollock: Energy Made Visible (1972) is considered to be the first biography of the artist; reviewing it for The New York Times, Hilton Kramer called it "a book that everyone interested in the social history of modern art will want to read."

 Frustrated by perceived snubs from the major book-publishing firms, Friedman joined other authors, such as Mark Jay Mirsky and Ronald Sukenick, to form the Fiction Collective in 1974, a not-for-profit publishing group whose goals were to "make serious novels and story collections available in simultaneous hard and quality paper editions" and to "keep them in print permanently."

 His 1978 book, Gertrude Vanderbilt Whitney: A Biography, provided an account of the life of the artist, art collector and patron of the arts.
 His autobiographical account, Tripping (2006), recounts his experiences using psychedelic drugs with Timothy Leary.

 Friedman died in Manhattan at the age of 84, on January 4, 2011, of pneumonia.
 He was survived by a daughter, a son and two grandchildren.
 His wife died in 2003.
 His younger brother, novelist Sanford Friedman, was born in 1928 and died in 2010.